 It's an inexpensive cut.

-And you get a hell of a lot for your money with this.
+You get a hell of a lot for your money with this.

 Better still, it tastes just as good as, sometimes even better, than more expensive leg of lamb.
 In short,